curl/curl/docs/URL-SYNTAX.md

 alternatives: `localhost`, `127.0.0.1` or blank ("", zero characters).
 Anything else will make curl fail to parse the URL.

+### Windows-specific FILE details

-On Windows, curl accepts that the FILE URL's path starts with a "drive letter".
+curl accepts that the FILE URL's path starts with a "drive letter".
 That's a single letter `a` to `z` followed by a colon or a pipe character (`|`).

+The Windows operating system itself will convert some file accesses to perform network accesses over SMB/CIFS, through several different file path patterns.
+This way, a `file://` URL passed to curl *might* be converted into a network access inadvertently and unknowingly to curl.
+This is a Windows feature curl cannot control or disable.

 ## IMAP